dmgry/tui-test-task/README.md

 Testing

-Test currenlty covers only Controller level and can be good guide to overview basic supported scenarios To run the test cases, execute the following command from the command line:
+Test currently covers only Controller level and can be good guide to overview basic supported scenarios To run the test cases, execute the following command from the command line:

     ./mvnw test